 The diverse and unique mix of skills gained in completing this programme is designed to equip a student with a wide range of employability skills not only within renewable energy but many other engineering sectors.
-There is a good opportunity to work worldwide within the energy sector.
-An up to date range of the employment opportunities within the sector can be found at: http://jobfinder.renewableuk.com/jobseeker/search/results/ http://www.renewablescareers.com/
+This has the potential to result in opportunities to seek employment worldwide within the energy sector.